NewsappAJC/data-portal/README.md

 * Start dev server: `$ ./manage.py runserver_plus`

 Static assets live in the `static` dir of the project root, and are compiled to the `staticfiles` dir.
 Within each app, asynchronous tasks live in `tasks`, and helper functions can be found in `utils.py`.
+For more information about the layout of the app, see Django's excellent documentation at [www.djangoproject.com](https://www.djangoproject.com/).

 Run tests
 ---